 What do you want to focus on during the week ahead?
 Physical fitness, emotional well-being, time with family, a big project at work?
 Narrow your focus to one particular cause or goal, and let this be your guide each day.
 Leave yourself a reminder that will bring you back to your week’s aim each time you look at it.

-Spice up your routine with something you enjoy.
-Maybe that means going to an evening yoga class, unwinding with friends after work, ordering in, or watching an episode of a new TV show.
+Spice up your evening routine with something you enjoy.
+Maybe that means going to a nighttime yoga class, unwinding with friends after work, ordering in, or watching an episode of a new TV show.
 Whatever you choose, mark it on your calendar for each Monday and stick to it.

 A common struggle I face at the start of a new week is trying to accomplish everything the first day.
 I have to remind myself that I don’t have to “do it all.”
 Instead, I can let some things go unattended to tackle later in the week.
 Try highlighting your tasks in order of importance or time sensitivity.
 Whatever doesn’t make the top 3, save for another day.